zillesc/articulation/README.md

 Currently configured for Computer Science courses, but could be configured for other departments/units.
 Configuration is currently performed by editing the popup.js file and adding/modifying entries in the _classes array.
 (Sorry...)

-Currently, it supports two kinds of entries:
+Currently, it supports three kinds of entries:

   1. entries for courses not articulated to a specific course (e.g., CS 1--), which look like the following